Bradshaw/spaceshipsin.space/sources/markdown/out/pctf/archetype/beyond/augur.md

 # Augur

-Augurs learn to tune their senses to the Beyond, providing insight into, and protection from, paranormal phenomena.
+Augurs learn to tune their senses to the Beyond, providing insight into paranormal phenomena.

 ## Special equipment: Critterbox
 *Beyond Resist +2 / Beyond Resist +1 for nearby allies*